ydigikat/silicon-soundscapes/index.md

 For anyone who's ever fought with CPU cycles or interrupt latency while trying to generate audio, this is a liberating, if challenging, experience.

-## What's with the Name, Tulia?
+## What's with the Name, Tullia?
 No reason.
 I just choose to name my audio projects with those used by Ancient Romans.

-Tulia was the daughter of the Roman statesman Marcus Tulius Cicero.
+Tullia was the daughter of the Roman statesman Marcus Tulius Cicero.
 Daughters typically took a feminine form of their fathers middle name (nomen gentilicium) which indicated the father's gens, a partriachal family line.
-So, Tulia from Tulius.
+So, Tullia from Tullius.
 Julia, from Gaius Julius Caesar is another famous example still in common use today.

 And with that, I shall spare you any further lectures on Ancient Roman history, another interest of mine.